manish1422n/manish1422n/README.md

 ---

 <div align="center">

-*⭐ If you like my work, consider starring my repos — it means a lot!*
+  <i>⭐ If you found my work useful, consider starring the repos — it really helps!</i>
 </div>